mamtaverma037/medallian-dwh-practice-project/README.md

-# Olist Data Warehouse & Analytics
+# Olist Data Warehouse and Analytics project

 A practice Data Warehouse project built using SQL Server and Medallion Architecture on the Brazilian E-Commerce (Olist) dataset

 📌 Project Overview

 This project demonstrates how raw e-commerce data can be transformed into a structured and analytics-ready data warehouse using the Bronze, Silver, and Gold layers.